 U.S. DEPARTMENT OF LABOR

-The U.S. Department of, Labor's Occupational Safety and Health Administration (OSHA) Columbus Area Office and the Buckeye Service, Transmission, Exploration, Production Safety Network (Buckeye STEPS) continue to recognize the value of maintaining a collaborative relationship to foster safer and more healthful American workplaces.
-To that end, OSHA and Buckeye STEPS hereby renew the Alliance signed September 20, 2013 with a continued emphasis on hazards associated with oil and gas operations.
-Specifically, both organizations are committed to providing Buckeye STEPS' members with information, guidance, and access to training resources that will help them protect the health and safety of workers, and understand their rights and responsibilities under the Occupational Safety and Health Act (OSH Act).
+The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) Columbus Area Office and the Buckeye Service, Transmission, Exploration, Production Safety Network (Buckeye STEPS) continue to recognize the value of maintaining a collaborative relationship to foster safer and more healthful American workplaces.
+To that end, OSHA and Buckeye STEPS hereby renew the Alliance signed November 24, 2015 with a continued emphasis on hazards associated with oil and gas operations.
+Specifically, both organizations are committed to providing Buckeye STEPS' members with information, guidance, and access to training resources that will help them protect the health and safety of workers, and understand the rights of workers and the responsibilities of employers under the Occupational Safety and Health Act (OSH Act).
 Through the Alliance, the organizations will continue to address safety and health hazards associated with oil and gas operations.

 This renewal agreement provides a framework and objectives for the Alliance's activities.
 Alliance participants will summarize specific activities and timeframes for completion in a written work plan.